Wasymir/brainfuck-rs/README.md

 ---
 ### Usage

-Just run the executable with file containing code as argument.
+Just run the executable with file that contains the code as argument.

 > brainfuck helloworld.b